yurasong/yurasong.github.io/index.md

 - **Further Skills**
   - Basic level of computer aided drug discovery
-  - Pipeline design based on HPC with pbs format
+  - Pipeline design based on HPC
   - Visualization of data
-  - Biological statistics
+  - Statistics for biology and modelling

 ### Language